-Follow these steps to establish communication between a Windows 2003 node and a Windows XP node.
+Follow these steps to establish communication between two Windows nodes.
 Note that in this example, the CP names are used as LU names.

-For Windows 2003 Node A, do as follows:
+For Windows Node A, do as follows:

 - 1. Add the following entry to the local HOSTS file: 172.25.11.2 CP2.NETA.SNA.IBM.COM - 2.
 Create a configuration using the Personal Communications configuration tool: - a.
 Click the SNA Node Configuration icon; or click Actions → Launch → SNA Node Configuration.
-The Personal Communications SNA Node Configuration window is displayed.
+The Personal Communications SNA Node Configuration window is displayed. - b.

-- b.
 In the Configuration Options list, choose Configure Node and click New. - c.
 On the Define the Node window on the Basic tab, enter: